-With the year 2020 going rough, don’t let your application security fall flat.
-In this version of expert series, let’s discuss the important application security trends in 2020 so that you are prepared for security threats that may come your way.
+Don’t let your application security fall flat.
+In this version of the expert series, let’s discuss the important application security trends in 2020 so that you are prepared for security threats that may come your way.

 Application Security Trends

 2020 and the difficulties it has presented has drove developers and users alike to depend on new and evolving technologies.
 Telehealth and eLearning are two of the fastest growing industries in the world, but are also common targets for security hackers.
 In our latest version of our expert series, we'll go over cybersecurity risks the pandemic unlocked and discuss the recent trends in network and application security.